gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 3. Train the part you added.
 4. Unfreeze some layers in the base network.
 5. Jointly train both these layers and the part you added.

+You'll fine-tune the last three convolutional layers, which means all layers up to *block4_pool* should be frozen, and the layers *block5_conv1, block5_conv2,* and
+*block5_conv3* should be trainable.

+Why not fine-tune more layers?
+Why not fine-tune the entire convolutional base?
+You could.
+But you need to consider the following:
+* Earlier layers in the convolutional base encode more-generic, reusable features, whereas layers higher up encode more-specialized features.
+It's more useful to fine-tune the more specialized features, because these are the ones that need to be repurposed on your new problem.
+* The more parameters you're training, the more you're at risk at overfitting.